On Extended Thermodynamics: From Classical to the Relativistic Regime: Global thermodynamical equilibrium

-When these five conditions hold simultaneously, the state defined by the primary variables $(T^{\mu\nu}, J_{A}{}^{\mu}, S^{\mu})$ shown in (\ref{tensor energia momento_1}) define a state describing global thermodynamical equilibrium.
-In order to get insights into their properties, let us define the inverse temperature vector $b^{\mu}$ via
+When these five conditions hold simultaneously, then states defined by the primary variables $(T^{\mu\nu}, J_{A}^{\mu}, S^{\mu})$ in (\ref{tensor energia momento_1}), describes global thermodynamical equilibrium.
+To get insights into these states, let us define the inverse temperature vector $b^{\mu}$ via

-This definition, in combination to $\Theta_{A}=cte$ and (\ref{BorM}), implies that $ b^\mu $ is a timelike Killing field i.e. obeys
+and note that this definition, in combination to $\Theta_{A}=\text{const.}$ and (\ref{BorM}), implies that $ b^\mu $ is a timelike Killing field\footnote{We may add here that conformally invariant fluid theories (see discussion and references at the end of section $(13)$) have equilibrium states where $ b^\mu $ is a conformal Killing vector field.
+We expect that this is due to the radiation equation of state $P=\frac {1}{3}\rho$ which is dictated by conformal invariance, although this claim needs to be checked in details.} i.e. obeys